-Are People Who Are Charged With Petty Theft Always Put Under Arrest?
+Are People Who Are Charged With Petty Theft Always Arrested?

 Many times, when someone is shoplifting, if they shoplifted in an amount that is considered petty theft, they are not arrested.
-They are simply cited and released.
+They are simply cited (given what looks like a traffic ticket) and released.
 That is still as serious as being arrested for theft and needs to be taken very seriously.
 If you’re convicted of it and you don’t receive deferred adjudication, you will have a criminal record for theft, which is very serious.

 For instance, if you’re ever in a car accident and you have to testify about how much damages you have if you’ve been convicted of a theft, the attorney for the person who caused you injury can ask you questions about that and attack your credibility.
 It can follow you around for the rest of your life.
 Even though you’re not arrested for Class C misdemeanor theft, it’s still very important to hire a lawyer and to take that charge seriously.